LINDSAY MAHON RATHNAM

 Bio

-I grew up in a small town in Northern Saskatchewan (population: about 5000).
-I first encountered Ancient Greek philosophy during my undergraduate degree, and it's taken me far from Saskatchewan- from Ottawa to Toronto to Atlanta to China.
+I grew up in a small farm town in Northern Saskatchewan, and first encountered Ancient Greek philosophy during my undergraduate degree, and it's taken me far from Saskatchewan- from Ottawa to Toronto to Atlanta to China.
 I began work at Duke Kunshan University, a liberal arts joint-venture project between Wuhan and Duke, in January 2020.
 Turns out that was quite a historic time to move to China.
-My experiences here have sharpened my interest in the fruitfulness of thinking across cultures, and the everlasting pertinence of the basic questions of political philosophy.
+My experiences here have sharpened my interest in the fruitfulness of thinking across cultures, the importance of liberal democratic institutions, and the everlasting pertinence of the basic questions of political philosophy.
 I've also learned how to work with two small kids at home.
 Pictured: class prep during home quarantine, October 2020

 EDUCATION